dbmdz/solr-ocrhighlighting/docs/performance.md

 - *Number of possible parallel reads* (see below): Does the storage layer support more than one active reader?

-Generally speaking, local storage is better than remote storage (like NFS or CIFS), due to the network latency, and flash-based storage is better than disk-based storage, due to the lower random read latency.
-A RAID setup is preferred over a JBOD setup, due to the potential for parallel reads.
+Generally speaking, local storage is better than remote storage (like NFS or CIFS), due to the network latency, and flash-based storage is better than disk-based storage, due to the lower random read latency and the possibility to do parallel reads.
+A RAID1/10 setup is preferred over a RAID0/JBOD setup, due to the increased potential for parallel reads.

 ## Plugin configuration
 The plugin offers the possibility to perform a **concurrent read-ahead of highlighting target files**.
 This will perform